 Physical activity serves both as a source of content and data and as a medium for learning.
 Learning in the Physical Education Studies ATAR course cannot be separated from active participation in physical activities, and involves students in closely integrated written, oral and physical learning experiences, based upon the study of selected physical activities.
-The focus sports will be Softball and Touch Rugby, both of which will be studied for a semester each.
+The focus sports will be dependent on the group with two different sports, both of which will be studied for a semester each.